 “I have not had to advertise since.”

-Chef Ian has even gotten requests from people in other parts of the country He has had to turn them down.
+The Traveling Hibachi Chef has even gotten requests from people in other parts of the country He has had to turn them down.
 He hopes that in the future, he can expand the business and hire more chefs to meet the growing demand.

 “That is one of my biggest regrets is that I can’t see all of my regulars like I used to,” he says.